Yanga fire coach Eymael after calling Tanzanian fans monkeys | Goal.com

 Eymael was appointed to lead Wananchi in January, taking over from Congolese tactician Mwinyi Zahera.

-The Belgian coach is known for speaking his mind and has a history of making controversial remarks.
+The Belgian coach, who has previously worked in South Africa, Egypt, Algeria and Tunisia during a nomadic managerial career, is known for speaking his mind and has a history of making controversial remarks.

 During his tenure, Yanga struggled for consistency; he had a target of winning the FA Cup and ensure the team play in the Caf Confederation Cup next season, but a 4-1 loss to Simba SC in the cup semi-finals meant he missed out on his target of cup glory.